juliegardiner/GraphTheory2019/README.md

 How To Run:

 To clone this repository Git needs to be installed, it can be downloaded here https://git-scm.com/

 - git clone  https://github.com/juliegardiner/GraphTheory2019 or download zip (into a folder of your choice).

-- To run this program, in the command prompt, navigate to this folder and input:
+To run this program in the command prompt, navigate to this folder and change directory into GraphTheory2019.

+-> cd GraphTheory2019

+input:
-  python runner.py
+-> python runner.py